wri/aqueduct30_data_download/metadata.md

 # Aqueduct 3.0 Water Risk Atlas Metadata

 This document helps you understand the downloaded Aqueduct water risk atlas data.
-For questions, check out our [FAQ page](todo)
+For questions, check out our [FAQ page](todo).
+The methodology and a full description of the indicators can be found in the Aqueduct 3.0 technical note and future projections technical note (todo: add link when ready).

 There are two ways to download Aqueduct water risk atlas data:
 1. The full database, available [here](https://wri-projects.s3.amazonaws.com/Aqueduct30/finalData/Y2019M07D12_Aqueduct30_V01.zip)